powertac/sample-broker/README.md

 Note: because of how the exec Maven plugin works, and because the main class is actually in a different module (`broker-core`), it is possible to execute without compiling.
 This will result in running stale class files (previously compiled classes possibly from outdated source code) or, if you've not compiled at all yet or recently cleaned the project, a broker that connects to the server but doesn't issue any transactions.
-So always make sure to tell Maven to do both `compile` as well as `exec:exec`!
+So if you are not sure the broker has been built, tell Maven to do `clean test` as well as `exec:exec`!

 Prepare an executable jar
 ---------------------------